Duxbury, Massachusetts: 20th century

 This pattern continued in Duxbury well into the 20th century.
 It was not until the construction of Route 3 that transportation to Boston became expedient and the town's population rose further with the arrival of thousands of year-round residents.

+21st century

+In 2023, a Duxbury woman named Lindsey Clancy strangled 3 of her children to death, leading to a highly publicized trial in 2026.